-I’m updating this post on May 4, 2017 (JUMP TO LATEST FANNIE MAE UPDATE REGARDING STUDENT LOANS)
+I’m updating this post on November 3, 2017 (JUMP TO LATEST Freddie Mac UPDATE REGARDING STUDENT LOANS)

 Prior to this update, there were many different options for those who wanted to buy a house when they had Student Loans in a deferred status, or IBR or PAYE.
 However, over the last 12 months, the options for buying a house for those with Student Loan debt has become less complicated, if not harder.